makerdao/endgame-docs/misc/glossary.md

 **[Clean Money RWA](../concepts/collateral-breakdown.md):** RWA assets made up of renewable energy and sustainable agricultural assets.

-**[Constitutional Conserver](../maker-core/constitutional-conservers.md):** Entity that facilitates and protects Maker Governance processes by ensuring it follows the rules of the Maker Constitution.
+**[Alignment Conserver](../maker-core/constitutional-conservers.md):** Entity that facilitates and protects Maker Governance processes by ensuring it follows the rules of the Maker Constitution.

-**[Constitutional Delegate](../maker-core/delegates.md):** Constitutional Conserver that additionally operates as a Delegate.
+**[Aligned Delegate](../maker-core/delegates.md):** Alignment Conserver that additionally operates as a Delegate.

-**[Constitutional Voter Committee (CVC)](../maker-core/cvc.md):** Group of individuals with similar values and goals that delegate MKR for governance voting and have at least one Constitutional Conserver.
+**[Aligned Voter Committee (AVC)](../maker-core/cvc.md):** Group of individuals with similar values and goals that delegate MKR for governance voting and have at least one Alignment Conserver.

 **Core Unit:** Entity that is responsible for budget allocation for a particular scope and can fast-track proposals within governance.
 This term may also refer to existing [Core Units](https://mips.makerdao.com/mips/details/MIP39) in the current MakerDAO Governance system.

-**[Creator DAO](../subdaos/creator.md):** Type of SubDAO that focuses on decentralized collateral.
+**[AllocatorDAO](../subdaos/allocator.md):** Type of SubDAO that focuses on generating Dai and allocating it to profitable opportunities in the DeFi ecosystem.
+They can spin off [MiniDAOs](../subdaos/mini.md).

 **[DAI Saving Rate (DSR)](https://manual.makerdao.com/parameter-index/core/param-dai-savings-rate):** Module that allows users to earn yield from Dai.
 The term may also refer to the current APY of the DSR module.